 The Spanish talent market is perceived to be mature and easy to operate in.
 This makes some sense from afar.
-There is a solid network of business centers, a developing international business presence, and a considerable pool of experienced talent.
+There is a solid network of business centres, a developing international business presence, and a considerable pool of experienced talent.

 Problems arise when businesses attempt to recruit senior executives.